Reincarnation, doppelgangers, a prince and three very comedic bodyguards later... You get Rooftop Prince

-However, since my little sister kept watching more of the new and latest Korean drama such as: City Hunter, Boys Over Flowers, and Playful Kiss; I wanted to check out what other Korean drama were all about.
+However, since my little sister kept watching more of the new and latest Korean drama such as City Hunter, Boys Over Flowers, and Playful Kiss; I wanted to check out other Korean drama existed.
 The new and latest recent Korean drama I have watched made me laugh so hard that I couldn’t help but refer this drama to other who has never heard of any of the Korean dramas before: Rooftop Prince.

 Prince Lee Gak / Yong Tae Yong:

-Micky Yoo Chun, a well known singer and song writer from the boy band with SM Entertainment called TVXQ turned a new corner in debuting his acting abilities winning the hearts of Asian fans.
+Micky Yoo Chun, a well-known singer, and songwriter from the boy band with SM Entertainment called TVXQ turned a new corner in debuting his acting abilities winning the hearts of Asian fans.
 This is his third drama as a leading man.
-Normally when most singers transition into actors, they have to past the test of convincing the audiences that they can actually act.
+Normally when most singers transition into actors, they have to pass the test of convincing the audiences that they can actually act.
 As for Micky, he did an outstanding job with Rooftop Prince.
-I was impressed with his character as the 300 year old Prince who was transported into the future.
+I was impressed with his character as the 300-year-old Prince who was transported into the future.
 The way how he portrayed the Prince is so convincing because of how his expression is to the new world and the changes he had to adapt to in order to figure out why he was sent into the future in the first place.
 The comedy in him comes out because of the culture shock, which made this Korean drama so well maintained and authentic.
 The Prince had a really hard time in discovering the truth about the circumstances which landed him to the present day Korea.
 He had to learn how to adjust to working, listening to others and be a Prince at the same time.
-The transition from the cranky 300 year old Prince to the modern day Yong Tae Yong was just too hilarious for the way he had to learn how to use the electronic devices and had to constantly lie in order for the modern people to believe that he was the lost grandson to the hugest Korean company.
+The transition from the cranky 300-year-old Prince to the modern day Yong Tae Yong was just too hilarious for the way he had to learn how to use the electronic devices and had to constantly lie in order for the modern people to believe that he was the lost grandson to the hugest Korean company.

 In order to find out the death of the Crown Princess, he must first find out what happened to the real Yong Tae Yong and why he’s in the present day Korea.
 Throughout the entire drama, the Prince falls in love with modern day Park Ha and forgets about the troubles of the past.
 However, as the season progresses and the climax emerges as the events of the past and present are all intertwined with destiny.
 As the Prince digs into the present day hectic, he discovers a shocking revelation of the past and making progress as to the identity and the death of the true Crown Princess.

 Overall, this entire drama is one of the best in Korean drama of late.
-The story and plot meshes into one incredible modern day fairy tale all into one.
-The performances that the actors portrayed were realistic enough to keep the audiences attention.
+The story and plot mesh into one incredible modern-day fairy tale all into one.
+The performances that the actors portrayed were realistic enough to keep the audience’s attention.
 The fashion could have been updated a little bit more.
 The acting was undoubtedly the most authentic compared to the others.
 This entire drama had a reason, a story, a real experience of love, hope and happiness.
-I give this a 5/5 stars for it’s performances, music composition, story, and best drama.
-The drama may have a few cliche moments, but the best things about this drama is that the message about love.
+I give this 5/5 stars for its performances, music composition, story, and best drama.
+The drama may have a few cliche moments, but the best things about this drama are that the message about love.

 “No matter how many years have passed, I will still love you.”